🔥 Recently Launched : AON, SHRM and Vantage Circle Partnered Annual Rewards and Recognition Report 2024-25

 VC_What is an employee commitment survey-.png

-An employee commitment survey is an assessment tool or survey used by organizations to evaluate or estimate the level of commitment and engagement among their employees.
+So, how do we measure this commitment?
+That’s where an employee commitment survey comes in.
+It is an assessment tool or survey used by organizations to evaluate or estimate the level of commitment and engagement among their employees.
 The survey typically includes questions to gather employee feedback regarding their job, work environment, and overall satisfaction.
 The goal is to understand how employees feel connected to their work, committed to the organization's goals, and motivated to contribute their best efforts.

 Types of Commitment